World Agricultural Supply and Demand Estimates

-The World Agricultural Supply and Demand Estimates (WASDE) is a monthly report published by the United States Department of Agriculture (USDA) providing comprehensive forecast of supply and demand for major crops (global and United States) and livestock (U.S. only).
-The report provides an analysis of the fundamental condition of the agricultural commodity markets for the use of farmers, governments and other market participants.
+The World Agricultural Supply and Demand Estimates (WASDE) is a monthly report published by the United States Department of Agriculture (USDA) providing a comprehensive forecast of supply and demand for major crops (global and United States) and livestock (U.S. only).
+The report provides an analysis of the fundamental conditions of the agricultural international markets for the use of farmers, governments, and other market participants.

-The WASDE report is compiled using information from a number of statistical reports produced by the USDA and other government agencies.
-It is widely considered to be the benchmark to which all other private and public agricultural forecasts are compared.
+The WASDE report is compiled using information from several statistical reports produced by the USDA and other government agencies.
+It is widely considered the benchmark to which all other private and public agricultural forecasts are compared.

 The recent releases of the WASDE report provide forecasts covering: